rlkingston/IPA/README.md

 The only required inputs are the measured diffraction data (in a CCP4 mtz file) and an estimate for the solvent fraction of the crystal.

-# The Current Distribution
+# The Current Release

-The current distribution (1.0.0) contains just the source code, and program outputs for a successful *ab intio* phase determination experiment on a test case (PDBID 2W4M, solvent fraction 0.77).
+The current release (v1.0.0) contains just the source code, and program outputs for a successful *ab intio* phase determination experiment on a test case (PDBID 2W4M, solvent fraction 0.77).

 Mac OS binary executables will be distributed shortly.